Kimon Georgiev: First Georgiev Cabinet

-The government made changes in foreign policy, in which it advocated continuity with the previous cabinets, strengthening good relations with neighbouring countries, which had concluded the Balkan Pact at the beginning of hte year.
+The government made changes in foreign policy, in which it advocated continuity with the previous cabinets, strengthening good relations with neighbouring countries, which had concluded the Balkan Pact at the beginning of the year.
+The goal of the new government was to completely "renovate" the Bulgarian parliamentary system and change the country's foreign policy.
+It released the following declaration on foreign policy: "Reestablishment of our relations with Soviet Russia; peace and good relations with all the Great Powers and especially with our neighbors."
+The government's readiness to disband the Internal Macedonian Revolutionary Organization (IMRO) was demonstrated by its proclamation of the "reéstablishment of the public authority over the entire extent of the territory."
+In fact, it moved right away to restructure the local administration into seven departments, each headed by a governor with extensive powers.
+Naturally, the Petrich district—which the Macedonian revolutionaries had previously controlled—was one of them.
 With Yugoslavia a trade treaty was made and at the end of September, Alexander I made a visit to Sofia in which he was welcomed by thousands of people.
 Kimon intensified negotiations with the Soviet Union initiated by the previous cabinet and in July 1934, the first diplomatic relations were made between the two countries.
 In the autumn of 1934, a pro-monarchist wing led by Pencho Zlatev and a pro-republican wing led by Damyan Velchev took shape in the ruling circles of the Zveno and Military Union.
 Kimon Georgiev began measures to remove Zlatev from his War Office, but its unsuccessful, due to the leadership of the Military Union resisting.
 Damyan Velchev remained in isolation after the Union's Congress in November with the organization rejecting much of the cabinet's policies.
 On 22 January 1935, Boris III executed a counter-coup to strength his role in Bulgarian politics, in which Georgiev resigned and Pencho Zlatev took control as a pro-monarchist.
 Kimon Georgiev was given a chance to be Minister of Justice, but declined.